Leveraging Abstract Meaning Representation for Knowledge Base Question Answering: Experimental Evaluation

+Figure~\ref{fig:amr_examples} shows two examples illustrating how AMR lends itself to an intuitive transformation to the correct query graph, as well as a third example where we fail.
+Here the AMR semantic parse can not be matched to the underlying KG, since `side' is an extra intermediate variable that leads to an additional constraint in the query graph. { }

-\textbf{Qualitative Results:} Table~\ref{tab:supported_types} shows the reasoning and question types supported by \sysname~.
-Our path-based approach applied to AMR parses supports simple, multi-relational, count-based, and superlative question types.
-LNN performs geographic reasoning (Figure \ref{fig:lnn_reasoning}) as well as type-based reasoning to rank candidate logic forms.
+\textbf{Supported Question Types.} Table~\ref{tab:supported_types} shows the reasoning and question types supported by \sysname~.
+Our transformation algorithm applied to AMR parses supports simple, multi-relational, count-based, and superlative question types.
+LNN performs geographic reasoning as well as type-based reasoning to rank candidate logic forms.
 Addressing comparative and temporal reasoning is a part of our future work.